k-yenko/rowan-mcp/README.md

 # Rowan MCP Server

-This project wraps an MCP (Model Context Protocol) around Rowan's tools, making it easy for users to design molecuels and run simulations in natural everyday language.
+MCP server for making it easy to run Rowan's molecular design and simulation tools.

 ---